divigrupa/FooBarQixExtended/week_4.md

 Here is "Week 4":
 Our FooBarQix service is up and running.
 Based on feedback we have decided to create new service InfQixFoo.

-So we need to create another service InfQixFoo.
+So, we need to create another service InfQixFoo.
 FooBarQix service stays as it is, this is mandatory for our reputation!

 InfQixFoo will take a number (positive integer) and provide :
 - **"Inf" if this number is multiple of 8**